EEG-Driven 3D Object Reconstruction with Style Consistency and Diffusion Prior: Methodology

 \paragraph{\textbf{Neural Style Transfer}}As shown in Figure \ref{style_method}, the goal of neural style transfer is to transfer the style ${{I}_{s}}$ of GT onto the content image ${{I}_{c}}$, generating a stylized image ${{I}_{o}}$, while ensuring that the reconstructed image preserves the color realism of the GT and the content remains unchanged.
 According to ~\cite{Chiu_2022_CVPR, Li_2018_ECCV}, adding a new loss term to the optimization objective enhances the realism of stylized images produced by the neural style transfer algorithm, particularly in preserving the local structures of the content image.
 Building upon these references, we incorporate both style loss and content loss in the style transfer process.
 We utilize a pretrained VGG network to extract features from the target image, which are used to compute the content and style losses.
 By combining these two losses, the network generates new images that retain the content while adopting a specific style.
 To achieve the aforementioned style transfer, we use the pretrained VGG feature extractor $\phi (\cdot )$ to extract content and style features, denoted as ${{F}_{c}}=\phi ({{I}_{c}})$ and ${{F}_{s}}=\phi ({{I}_{s}})$, respectively.
 The output image ${{I}_{o}}$ is optimized using the following objective function, which includes content loss ${{\mathcal{L}}_{content}}$ and style loss ${{\mathcal{L}}_{style}}$:

 here, $\varsigma (\cdot )$ represents the feature extractor, and $\lambda$ is the balancing factor between the content loss and style loss.

-\paragraph{\textbf{Loss Function with Diffusion Priors and Color Consistency}}The overall loss in the second stage can be represented by ${{\mathcal{L}}_{SDS}}$, ${{\mathcal{L}}_{EEG-Text}}$, and ${{\mathcal{L}}_{color}}$.
-In this work, the diffusion prior generated under the condition of latent EEG codes is used to guide NeRF in generating 3D objects with consistent color. ${{\mathcal{L}}_{SDS}}$ is used to optimize NeRF to achieve better geometric shapes and details, ${{\mathcal{L}}_{EEG-Text}}$ is employed to align the EEG, text, and image, and ${{\mathcal{L}}_{color}}$ is used to adjust the reconstructed color of the 3D objects to ensure they remain as consistent as possible with GT color, thereby enhancing the realism and visual accuracy of the 3D reconstruction.
+\paragraph{\textbf{Loss Function with Diffusion Prior and Style Consistency}}The overall loss in the second stage can be represented by ${{\mathcal{L}}_{SDS}}$, ${{\mathcal{L}}_{EEG-CLIP}}$, and ${{\mathcal{L}}_{neuron-style}}$.
+In this work, the diffusion prior generated under the condition of latent EEG codes is used to guide NeRF in generating 3D objects with consistent style. ${{\mathcal{L}}_{SDS}}$ is used to optimize NeRF to achieve better geometric shapes and details, ${{\mathcal{L}}_{EEG-Image}}$ is employed to align the EEG, text, and image, and ${{\mathcal{L}}_{style}}$ is used to adjust the reconstructed style of the 3D objects to ensure they remain as consistent as possible with GT color, thereby enhancing the realism and visual accuracy of the 3D reconstruction.

+\paragraph{\textbf{Loss Function between EEG and Latent Diffusion Models}} Under the combined influence of reconstruction and classification based on EEG signals, an EEG encoder with temporal, spatial, and semantic features is obtained.
+Using this EEG encoder along with semantic embedding, we map EEG signals to a latent space constrained by semantic regions.
+We integrate cross-attention mechanisms and latent conditional features $t$, and utilize the denoising U-Net to replace the original temporal pixel space features in LDM with conditional latent features ${{z}_{t}}$ , thereby optimizing the loss function.
+This forms the conditional loss function for LDM:

+To endow LDM with regional semantic performance, we utilize the pre-trained Segment Anything (SAM) ~\cite{kirillov2023segment} to obtain the regional semantic maps of visual stimulus images and their corresponding reconstructed images.
+The regional semantic loss is calculated by the cross-entropy loss function as follows,

+where $N$ is the number of pixels, $M$ is the number of categories, $p=\mathrm{SAM}\left(S\right)$ and $\hat{p}=\mathrm{SAM}\left(S'\right)$ denote the regional semantic maps of the visual stimulus image $S$ and its corresponding reconstructed image ${S}'$, respectively.
+Combining \eqref{ldm4} and \eqref{ldm_region}, we finally obtain: